 - Tap on the Berry to feed it to the Pokémon.

-Since Razz Berry, Pinab Berry, and Nanab Berry all provide the same amount of motivation, Nanab — having no other real benefit in the game — should be your go-to.
+Since Razz Berries, Pinap Berries, and Nanab Berries all provide the same amount of motivation, Nanab — having no other real benefit in the game — should be your go-to.
 (Would that Pokémon Go defaulted to it!)
+Golden Razz Berries fill 100% of motivation.

 Why would you feed a Berry to any Pokémon other than your own?